Mantachie-hub/valentines-interactive-site/README.md

 # valentines-interactive-site
-An interactive Valentine's Day  site built with HTML.
+An interactive Valentine themed website built with HTML.
 CSS and JavaScript.

+## Features
+Custom messages
+Responsive layout

+## How to use
+Open index9.html in your browser

+## Technologies
+HTML
+CSS
+JavaScript